mohamedradwan.com - Nothing can beat experience

 Final Thought

-I believe GH-600 is important because it reflects a practical shift in how software development is evolving.
+GH-600 is important because it reflects a practical shift in software development, but the bigger point is the topic behind it: agentic AI inside the SDLC.

 The next stage of software development will need developers who can do more than use AI tools.
 It will need people who understand how to design, supervise, evaluate, and govern AI agents inside real development workflows.